bntvllnt/raycast-extensions/extensions/youtube-video-summarizer/README.md

 Turn any YouTube link into a concise, high‑signal summary directly inside Raycast.
 Paste a URL or one‑shot summarize the active YouTube tab.
 Browse, search, and re‑run saved summaries anytime.

-- Fast, accurate summaries powered by Gemini 2.5 Pro
+- Fast, accurate summaries powered by Gemini 2.5 (Flash or Pro)
 - Works with watch, Shorts, and live videos — no YouTube Data API required
 - Save, search, and manage summaries with thumbnails and titles